Front groups and trade associations funded by gas utilities fight electrification policies

 Gas utilities are funding front groups and mobilizing their trade associations to push back against policies that threaten its business model, including local bans on gas hookups in new housing, efforts to encourage the construction of all-electric homes, and energy conservation appliance standards.
 The front groups and trade associations attempt to influence government officials, regulators, and the public.

-Trade associations have paid Instagram influencers to praise their gas stoves, sued the U.S. Department of Energy over appliance efficiency standards, and are involved in passing state-level bills to prevent cities from restricting fossil fuels.
+Trade associations have paid Instagram influencers to praise their gas stoves, sued the U.S. Department of Energy over appliance efficiency standards, get asked to “stem the tide of outlandish code requirements from the energy efficiency zealots,” and are involved in passing state-level bills to prevent cities from restricting fossil fuels.
 Front groups support the trade association’s campaigns by spreading misinformation about electric heat pumps and deploying advertisements that promote gas to specific demographics.
 In one email, for instance, Sue Kristjansson, then-president and CEO of Oak Ridge Utility District and member of the American Public Gas Association, said, “if they are saying that we are paying influencers to gush over gas stoves so be it … If we wait to promote natural gas stoves until we have scientific data that they are not causing any air quality issues we’ll be done.”

 Below is a list of several trade associations and front groups working to prevent the enactment of electrification and climate policies.